 These are caused by the short side of long/short momentum portfolios suffering large losses when stocks rebound sharply off V-shaped market bottoms.
 This happened in 1932 and 2009.
 Since we do not hold short positions, momentum crashes are irrelevant to us.

 GEM has been in bonds less than 30% of the time.
 Bonds have been responsible for only 20% of GEM’s profits.

 Aggregate bonds have an average duration of around 6 years.
 They are not as sensitive to interest rate changes as longer duration bonds.
 Over sixty percent of their holdings are government debt.
-The remaining are AAA rated corporate bonds spread out over 6800 holdings.
+The remaining bonds are investment grade spread out over 6800 holdings.
 This means their credit risk is minimal.
 As the chart below shows, their returns have been relatively steady under varied market conditions.

 Absolute momentum exits equities and enters bonds when it first identifies a bear market in stocks.
 This often happens just before or early in a recession.
 This usually leads to falling interest rates as aggregate demand lessens and the FED favors lower interest rates.
 When stocks are weak, there is also a tendency for investors to move their capital from stocks to bonds.
 This also increases the demand for bonds.

 Our models aim to be totally in bonds only when stocks are in a bear market.
 You can see below how intermediate bonds have performed during those times.

 We think it is reasonable to accept a little duration risk during bear markets in stocks.
 If you disagree, you can substitute shorter-term government bonds or Treasury bills without a lot of reduction in expected performance.